Performance Analysis of Satellite-Based QKD Protocols: Limitations and Future Enhancements

 \subsection{Acknowledgements}

 The author would like to thank CSIR for the fellowship support.
 SB acknowledges support from Interdisciplinary Cyber Physical Systems (ICPS) programme of the Department of Science and Technology (DST), India, Grant No.:DST/ICPS/QuST/Theme-1/2019/6.
 SB also acknowledges the valuable contribution of the Defense Research and Development Organization (DRDO).
-The Author also wants to thanks Arindam Dutta for helpful discussions.
+The author also extends thanks to Arindam Dutta, Prof. V. Narayanan, Vedant and Prof. Anirban Pathak for valuable suggestions and insightful discussions.